What Is Deal Flow Signal? A Guide for Investors

 The result is a weekly-updated ranking of startups showing the strongest engineering momentum in each sector.
 Investors can use this to identify breakout companies weeks before they appear through traditional channels.

-The simplest way to start using deal flow signal is to subscribe to our free Signal Digest — five breakout startups with real GitHub acceleration data, delivered monthly.
+The simplest way to start using deal flow signal is to get our free Signal Report – five breakout startups with real GitHub acceleration data, delivered weekly.
 For deeper access, our Dashboard gives you the full ranked list across all 20 sectors with filtering by stage, geography, and signal type.
+To learn the practical framework, read our guide on how to read GitHub signals for startup investing.